Lighting fires and permits

 - burning vegetation for agricultural purposes (e.g. cane burning)

-- burning dead and dry vegetation and hold an approval from Council and permit from NSW Rural Fire Service or Fire and Rescue NSW
+- hold an approval from Council and permit from NSW Rural Fire Service or Fire and Rescue NSW

 If you meet the conditions above and you’re planning a fire, talk to your neighbours first (24 hours’ notice is required).
 Be considerate, smoke can cause breathing difficulties for some people.